Protect from light until use.

 To minimize the risk of possible incompatibilities arising from mixing this solution with other additives that may be prescribed, the final infusate should be inspected for cloudiness or precipitation immediately after mixing, prior to administration, and periodically during administration.

-Use only if solution is clear and vacuum is present.
+Use only if solution is clear, the seal unbroken, and vacuum is present.

-Drug product contains no more than 25 µg/L of aluminum.
+Drug product contains no more than 25 mcg/L of aluminum.

 Frequent clinical evaluation and laboratory determinations are necessary for proper monitoring during administration.

-Animal reproduction studies have not been conducted with TrophAmine (Amino Acid Injections).
-It is also not known whether TrophAmine (amino acids) can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-TrophAmine (amino acids) should be given to a pregnant woman only if clearly needed.
+Animal reproduction studies have not been conducted with TrophAmine® (Amino Acid Injection).
+It is also not known whether TrophAmine® can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+TrophAmine® should be given to a pregnant woman only if clearly needed.

 Information is unknown.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised with TrophAmine (amino acids) if administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised with TrophAmine® if administered to a nursing woman.

 As in all cases of fluid and electrolyte replacement and parenteral nutrition, careful monitoring and special caution is required in pediatric use, especially in pediatric patients with renal failure, acute sepsis, or low birth weight.